elaesme/BloomFilter-KMeans-AlphabeticalSort/README.md

 Sinaga*, and *Flaminia Spasiano*.

 This repository contais:
-* `hashing_lib.py`: a python module that contains all the hash functions we've used to build the bloom filter.
+* `hashing_lib.py`: a python module that contains all the functions we've used to build the bloom filter.
 * `main.ipynb`: a Jupyter notebook explaines choices we've made throughout the homework.
+* `sorting_lib.py`: a python module that contains all the functions we've used for task 2.
+* `clustering_lib.py`: a python module that contains all the functions we've used for task 3.

 ## 1. Hashing task!
 For this task we've built three hash functions, necessary to implement the Bloom Filter.